sda6-group/pid-exercise-2/Ex2.md

 ### Task<br>
-Write Java code with the following functionality:
+Write Java code with the following functionality(Text Interface Program as the IP Project):
    Extract the information into a data structure of ur choice.
    After that give the user the ability to choose from
            -  Show all the bars in a good way of ur choice
            -  Sort based on highest Protein ( Ex: 1- 36g , 2- 30g ,3- 10g)
            -  Sort based on highest Fett
            -  Filter bars which has less than “some number from the user” fiber and sort them from    highest to lowest.
+           -  find all protein bars with more than X protein reviewed by Y (X and Y should be entered from the user).

 ### Open question<br>
 Imagine that you have a very large database.
 How do you think that the memory will behave with the database if u save it in a data structure ?
 Are there any problems?
 If yes, then how to fix it.